 Both online brokers provide perks to high-volume traders through reward programs.
 At CMC Markets, traders can earn monthly rebates.
 To quality for rebates, a minimum trading volume is required per month, which differs between asset classes.
 The broker offers three rebate tiers, depending on trading volume and rebate amount.

 At Oanda, high-volume traders gain benefits through the broker’s Advanced Trader Reward Program.
 With three different premium account tiers, customers gain access to tighter spreads as their trading volume increases.
-For instance, if a trading accounts monthly trading volume surpasses $500 million, the trader will gain access to spreads that are 0.3 pips less than a Standard account.
+For instance, if trading accounts monthly trading volume surpasses $500 million, the trader will gain access to spreads that are 0.3 pips less than a Standard account.

 Both CMC Markets and Oanda offer basic account types, with no ECN-like option available.
 Other than both brokers rewarding high volume traders, customers are limited to a classic account structure.
 As CMC and Oanda both lack options when it comes to trading account types, they tie in this round.